cltl/python-for-text-analysis/Python-chapters/chapter-5/README.md

   think about what it is you're doing.
 Variables called 'a', 'b', 'c' obfuscate problems.
 (Unless these characters have a specific meaning in the context.)

+* If you get stuck, try to explain to yourself what every part of your code does.
+  This also works with others: see pair programming and rubber duck debugging.

 ## How to deal with large amounts of data

 When you have to deal with large amounts of data, it's important to think about